Sandbag Training Guides

 • Control the descent for maximum muscle engagement

-• Keep chest lifted; avoid leaning forward
+• Keep chest lifted, avoid leaning forward

 • Start with a manageable weight and progress gradually